-Flower Mound head coach Eric Littleton is a 1990 graduate of the University of North Carolina at Chapel Hill and former student assistant coach for Dean Smith and the UNC Tarheel basketball program.
+Flower Mound head coach Eric Littleton was chosen by his teaching peers as the 2017-18 Flower Mound High School Teacher of the Year.
+Coach Littleton is a 1990 graduate of the University of North Carolina at Chapel Hill and former student assistant coach for Dean Smith and the UNC Tarheel basketball program.

 In 2005 Littleton published his first book, Fifth-Quarter Faith: Lessons to Learn When the Game is Over.
 In Fifth-Quarter Faith, Littleton highlights what he calls the "missed teachable moments" in sports settings than can be used to build character, faith, and values in our young people.
-Littleton is currently working on his second book, Solomon's Gift, which deals with the devastating illness one of his twin sons, Solomon, contracted and the ensuing journey of self-discovery that he and his family experienced on their way to discover the power of relentlessly pursing hope, unconditional love, and joy in the face of great tragedy and struggle.
+Littleton’s second book, Solomon's Gift, details the devastating illness one of his twin sons, Solomon, contracted and the ensuing journey of self-discovery that he and his family experienced on their way to discover the power of relentlessly pursuing hope, unconditional love, and joy in the face of great tragedy and struggle.
 Littleton now speaks to groups, sharing his family's story and the power of never giving up in the face of challenges.

 Littleton is a native of Ada, Oklahoma and has been married to his high school sweetheart, Marci, for 34 years.
 The Littletons have twin sons, Isaac and Solomon (16 years), and a daughter, Carolina Grace (14 years).